gastevend/tic-tac-toe-client/README.md

 ## Project Planning
-I started out with some wire frames that can be seen [here] (https://github.com/gastevend/wireframes).
+I started out with some wire frames that can be seen [here](https://github.com/gastevend/wireframes).
 I then started out by writing some user stories that I could follow along with step by step in order to keep by game on track.
-Can be found [here] (https://github.com/gastevend/wireframes/blob/master/User%20Stories)
+Can be found [here](https://github.com/gastevend/wireframes/blob/master/User%20Stories)
 I started with just simply making the board render in the browser so I had somewhere to start.
 Next, I then wrote the game logic.
 Just a note.. something I would have done differently in planning would be to set up my api first to get